Mekala02/e2e-driver/README.md

 # E2E Driver
 End To End Autonomous Driving Car

-This is a ongoing project !
+This is a ongoing project!
 My objective is making autonomous driving car with end to end learning.